 1Neighborhoods may be in multiple districts.
 Names and boundaries are not officially designated.
-22000 US Census; 32010 US Census; 4American Community Survey 2012-2016 5-Year Estimates, calculated for Public Use Microdata Areas (PUMAs).
+22000 US Census; 32010 US Census; 4American Community Survey 2013-2017 5-Year Estimates, calculated for Public Use Microdata Areas (PUMAs).
 PUMAs are geographic approximations of community districts.
-5NYC Dept of City Planning Facilities Database (2017); 6 Differences of less than 3 percentage points are not statistically meaningful.
-7NYC Dept of Parks and Recreation (DPR) (2016).
+5NYC Dept of City Planning Facilities Database (2019); 6 Differences of less than 3 percentage points are not statistically meaningful.
+7NYC Dept of Parks and Recreation (DPR) (2019).
 DPR considers walking distance to be 1/4 mile for parks less than 6 acres, and 1/2 mile for larger parks and pools.
 8Differences of less than 2 minutes are not statistically meaningful.
-8NYPD CompStat, Historic Complaint Data (2017); 10Differences of less than 2 percentage points are not statistically meaningful.
-112011-2015 NYCgov Poverty Measure by PUMA.
-This metric from the Mayor's Office for Economic Opportunity accounts for NYC's high cost of housing, as well as other costs of living and anti-poverty benefits.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 2 percentage points are not statistically meaningful.
+8NYPD CompStat, Historic Complaint Data (2018); 19Differences of less than 6 acres, and 1/2 mile for larger parks and pools.
+8Differences of less than 6 acres, and 1/2 mile for larger parks and pools.
+8Differences of less than 6 acres, and 1/2 mile for larger parks and pools.
+8Differences of less than 6 acres, and 1/2 mile for larger parks and pools.
+8Differences of less than 6 acres, and 1/2 mile for larger parks and 1/2 mile fo